Minneapolis Park and Recreation Board: Description

-The park system's 6,084 acres make up 15% of the total area of Minneapolis, one of the highest ratios in the country.
+The park system's 6,084 acres make up 15% of the total area of Minneapolis, equal to the national median.

 The city's Chain of Lakes, consisting of seven lakes and Minnehaha Creek, is connected by bike, running, and walking paths and used for swimming, fishing, picnics, boating, and ice skating.
 A parkway for cars, a bikeway for riders, and a walkway for pedestrians runs parallel along the 52 mi route of the Grand Rounds National Scenic Byway.
 Parks are also connected through the Mississippi National River and Recreation Area regional parks and visitor centers.

+Among the board's youth work programs, Teen Teamworks has provided on-the-job training for green careers to ages 14 to 24, since 1986.
+In 2022, the program recruited 500 participants.
+Other youth programs are Recreation Plus and the Youthline Outreach Mentorship Program, founded in the 1980s and 1991.
+The board is the city's largest employer of youth.

 The country's oldest public wildflower garden, the Eloise Butler Wildflower Garden and Bird Sanctuary, is located within Theodore Wirth Park.
 Wirth Park extends into Golden Valley and is almost 90% the size of Central Park in New York City.
 Site of the 53 ft Minnehaha Falls, Minnehaha Park is one of the city's oldest and most popular parks, receiving over 850,000 visitors each year.
 Henry Wadsworth Longfellow named Hiawatha's wife Minnehaha for the Minneapolis waterfall in The Song of Hiawatha, a bestselling and often-parodied 19th century poem.

 The first natural swimming pool in the United States opened in Webber Park in 2015.
 The outdoor pool does not use any chemicals, rather it uses natural filters and plants in several container ponds to keep the water clean.